binxiaoff/core/doc/technical/core/dataroom.rst

 Controller
 ----------
 To ease implementation, the following controllers are available.
-They expect a ``Drive $drive`` as the first argument and a ``string $path`` for the second.
+They expect a ``Drive $drive`` as the first argument and a ``string $path`` for the second one.
-In all the controllers below, should the path not exist in the drive, a 404 error is returned.
+In all the controllers below, a 404 error is returned if the path does not exist in the drive.

 ``\KLS\Core\Controller\Dataroom\Get``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This controller fetch and return the object present at ``$path`` in ``$drive``.
+This controller fetches and returns the object present at ``$path`` in ``$drive``.
 If the object is a folder, then a serialized json representation is returned.
 If the object is a file and ``application\octet-stream`` is an acceptable response type (it is present in the Accept header), then it is a file download.
 Therefore, we return the physical file as response (setting the correct content-type header) and log the download attempt.
-Otherwise, we return a json serialized representation of the file.
+Otherwise, we return a serialized json representation of the file.

 ``\KLS\Core\Controller\Dataroom\Post``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For this controller, ``$path`` represent the parent folder.
+For this controller, ``$path`` represents the parent folder.
 ``$path`` is expected to point at a folder or a drive (for the root folder).
-If that is not the case (either because ``$path`` points to nothing or it point to a folder), a 404 error is returned.
+If that is not the case (either because ``$path`` points to nothing or it points to a folder), a 404 error is returned.
-The request only upload files or create a folder, but not both at the same time.
+The request only uploads files or creates a folder, but not both at the same time.
 If you want to create a folder, there is only one mandatory parameter ``$name``.
 This name can contain /.
 Each part between a / will be considered as a folder to create.
 They will be created recursively.
 For files, the request is expected to be in ``multipart/form-data``.
-We take all files found in the ``$request->file`` collection and try to add the the folder present at ``$path``.
+We take all files found in the ``$request->file`` collection and try to add the folder present at ``$path``.
 We use the client names (the name displayed in the file selection dialog when selecting one) name of the files.

 ``\KLS\Core\Controller\Dataroom\Delete``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This controller delete the element present at ``$path``.
+This controller deletes the element present at ``$path``.
 If there is no path given, we consider it as an attempt to delete the drive and a 403 error is returned.

-To further help with the implementation of a route having these as a controller, the ``\KLS\Core\Entity\Interfaces\DataroomListener`` will extract a drive base on the request data.
+To further help with the implementation of a route having these as a controller, the ``\KLS\Core\Entity\Interfaces\DataroomListener`` will extract a drive based on the request data.
-Should the request data contains an object implementing ``\KLS\Core\Entity\Interfaces\DriveCarrierInterface``, the listener will try with the PropertyAccessor componant to access the path set at the request attribute drive.
+Should the request data contains an object implementing ``\KLS\Core\Entity\Interfaces\DriveCarrierInterface``, the listener will try with the ``PropertyAccessor``  component to access the path set at the request attribute drive.
 This attribute takes by default the value drive.

 PS: This was implemented as a listener instead of a ``ArgumentResolver`` because we do not have access to the controller in a ``ArgumentResolver``